alanwhite1203/alanwhite1203.github.io/FxFuture.md

 	D_q (T_s,T) 	the discount factor of quote currency from spot date to forward date

-	Valuation

-	Currency futures prices are usually quoted by exchanges.
 	A pricing model is mainly used to calculate risk for a future contract, although it may produce both price and risk.

 The present value of an FX forward contract is given by